ednilsonlomazi/SeqrepC/README.md

 ##-- -- -- -- -- -- -- -- ##

 ##-- You can store and collect this seq_encoded.
-##-- lets define the destination of storage
+##-- let's define the destination of storage
 dst_dir = "/directory/for/store/dna_walk.txt"

 ##-- storing the seq_encoded